Not Nehru's India of 1962, it's Modi's new India: BJP on Rahul's remarks about Chinese threat | Politics

 Not Nehru's India of 1962, it's Modi's new India: BJP on Rahul's remarks about Chinese threat

-Now if anyone raises an eye against the country he gets a befitting reply, he asserted.Addressing the press on the sidelines of his Bharat Jodo Yatra earlier in the day, Gandhi alleged that China is preparing for war and the Indian government is sleeping over it and trying to ignore the threat.Hitting back, BJP spokesperson Rajyavardhan Singh Rathore said, Rahul Gandhi feels there should be proximity with China.
+Now if anyone raises an eye against the country he gets a befitting reply, BJP spokesperson Rajyavardhan Singh Rathore asserted.Addressing the press on the sidelines of his Bharat Jodo Yatra earlier in the day, Gandhi alleged that China is preparing for war and the Indian government is sleeping over it and trying to ignore the threat.Hitting back, Rathore said, Rahul Gandhi feels there should be proximity with China.

 - Country: